dqops/dqo/docs/data-sources/csv.md

 The complete documentation of all connection parameters used in the `spec.duckdb` node is described in the reference of the [DuckdbParametersSpec](../reference/yaml/ConnectionYaml.md#duckdbparametersspec) YAML files format reference.

+### Working with multiple tables in a single schema

+**Different CSV formats**

+When you would like to add a CSV file with a format that differs from the common CSV format used for other files in the schema, override the configuration on that new file (table) level.

+The loaded table will try to use the properties described in the table yaml if available.
+If not, it will use the properties set up on the table's connection yaml.
+Finally, when both are not set explicitly the auto-detected CSV format properties are used.

+**No common prefix for files**

+When files are placed in different places that you can't specify the common prefix you can use an absolute file path to each of the files.

+You have to create a table manually in UI.
+Open Data Sources, expand your connection and select three dots on the schema you like to add a new table.

+Fill the "File path or file name pattern" with an absolute path to the file and add the new table by clicking the save button.

+!!! tip "Creation in user home"
+    The new table can also be added manually in the sources folder of your userhome by creation of a new table yaml in your connection folder.

+### Working with partitioned files // todo

+To enable efficient work on partitions set the `hive partition` parameter in CSV format settings.

+// todo: describe that the path has to be modified on a table level when hive partition is set

 ## Next steps